A9HORA/Grapher/README.md

 **Inline fragments**: `MINIFIED_PROP_ASSIGN` matches variable assignments containing inline fragments (`var y = "... on TypeName { ... }"`). `parseQueryString` detects bodies starting with `...` and creates fragment entries with the type name.

 **Variable placeholders**: `buildVariablePlaceholders` parses the operation signature to generate type-appropriate placeholders.
 The variable regex `[^$,)]+` correctly handles both comma-separated (`$a: String!, $b: Int`) and space-separated (`$a: String! $b: Int`) variable declarations.

+**JS execution**: The `grapher-executor.js` script uses a two-stage approach — static variable resolution on the raw source text followed by sandboxed VM execution with intercepted `JSON.stringify` and `fetch()` calls.
+Variable resolution builds a name → value map from string assignments, then resolves `.concat()` chains and ternary expressions to reconstruct full queries.
+The sandbox executes Webpack module factories and scans exports for GraphQL strings.

 ### Regex Safety